-- The Bible is the inspired and infallible word of God and it is the ultimate source of truth and authority in all matters of our faith and life. - There is only one God, who is eternal and all-powerful, the Sovereign Lord of heaven and earth.
-He created the universe and everything in it and maintains sovereign control over all things.
-He exists in three persons: Father, Son, and Holy Spirit. - God created man, both male and female, in his image.
+- The Bible is the inspired and infallible Word of God and is the ultimate source of truth and authority in all matters of our faith and life. - There is only one God, who is eternal and all-powerful: the sovereign God of heaven and earth who created the universe and everything in it and maintains sovereign control over all things.
+Our God exists in three persons: Father, Son, and Holy Spirit. - Our God created people, both male and female, in His image.
 This is what separates us from the animals and all other forms of life.
 However, our forefather Adam disobeyed God and, as our representative, brought sin and death to the entire human race.
-The result is that all humans are born sinful and are unable, on their own, to please God; they deserve death and eternal punishment.
-This means that every person needs renewal and restoration-we need God's grace. - Jesus Christ came to renew and restore.
+The result is that all humans are born sinful, are unable on their own, to please God, and deserve death and eternal punishment.
+This means that every person needs renewal and restoration and we believe that this comes to believers only through God's grace. - Marriage is the first institution God created and ordained in human society.
+It is God's plan for marriage to be a holy union of one man and one woman in an exclusive life-long covenant love relationship.
+Marriage reflects the relationship between Jesus Christ and His Church. - Jesus Christ came to renew and restore.
 He is true God and true man who died on the cross for our sins.
-All who God called to believe in him and repent have the forgiveness of sins and a new life.
-This is possible because Jesus himself was raised from the dead.
-He ascended into heaven where he now rules as Lord.
-He will return to make all things new, judging all who have ever lived. - God has commanded believers to train their children in this faith and to recognize the lordship of Jesus Christ in all areas of their lives.
-This is best accomplished when parents use three God-given agencies: the Christian home, the Christian church, and the Christian school.
+All whom God called to believe in Him and repent have the forgiveness of sins and new life through the Holy Spirit.
+This is possible because Jesus Himself was raised from the dead.
+He ascended into heaven where He now rules as Lord.
+He will return to make all things new, judging all who have ever lived. - God has commanded believers to train their children in this faith and to recognize the lordship of Jesus Christ in all areas of their lives, and also to love our neighbor as ourselves.
+We believe this is best accomplished when parents use three God-centered institutions: the Christian home, the Christian school, and the Christian church.